ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image9]

-For the third image ...
+For the third image, the model has strong confidence to predict "Speed limit(60km/h)" (probability of almost 1.00).
+This is the right prediction.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|